jianpingh/apply-track/README.md

-# Apply Track - University Application Management System
+# Apply Track - University Application Tracking System

-A modern university application management platform that helps students and parents track application progress, manage deadlines, and optimiz## 🚀 ## 🚀 Roadmap & Future Enhancementsoadmap & Future Enhancements
+A modern university application tracking platform that helps students and parents track application progress, manage deadlines, and optimiz## 🚀 ## 🚀 Roadmap & Future Enhancementsoadmap & Future Enhancements

 We are continuously working to improve Apply Track.
 Here are the upcoming features and enhancements planned:

+### 📄 Document Management System

+- **Essay and Transcript Upload**: Comprehensive document upload system for essays, transcripts, and other application materialsapplication process.

+## 🚀 Features

 ### 🎓 Student Features